All information on the linked pages is applicable to summer terms.

 Your full bill also can be in mySFA by clicking on “View Account Detail” under the “Billing” tab.

-For more information on payment options and billing, visit the Business Office's Payment Information page.
+For more information on payment options and billing, visit the Student Business Services's Billing and eBill page.

 How Aid Works

 Financial aid assists students in offsetting the cost of attending college.
 In fact, more than 78% of SFA students rely on some type of financial assistance.

 Students have a number of opportunities to receive financial assistance in the summer, including Pell Grants.
 One important note is that summer financial aid awards will only be made if a student enrolls in at least six summer credit hours.
 This applies to both undergraduate and graduate students.

 For more information on financial aid eligibility, as well as how to apply for summer aid, visit the How Aid Works page.

 Types of Aid

 Students have an opportunity to receive financial assistance in a summer term as they do in any other semester.
 These opportunities fall into three general categories: grants, federal work-study and loans.
 Some types of assistance must be paid back, like loans.
 Others are treated as gifts, like grants, and do not need to be repaid.

 To learn about each type of financial assistance and which one best fits your individual situation, visit the Types of Aid page.